andrewjesaitis/hexbug-tracker/README.md

 in the centroid data, sometimes moving a point near but outside the path, sometimes moving a point outside the region of the box.
 For the former, more common type of noise, we found that applying a path smoothing algorithm reduced our average L2 error on training data by 7.3%.
+Because the path before and after striking the wall is not necessarily smooth, we attempt to detect when the wall has been struck and only smooth the path up to that point.

 See hexbug\_path.py